Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Linear quantum gravity

-The explicit knowledge of ${\cal W}$ allows us to make the quantum field formalism work.
-The tensor fields $\K(x)$ is expected to be an operator-valued distributions on $X_H$ acting on a complex vector space ${\cal V}$ with an indefinite metric.
-In terms of complex vector space and field-operator, the properties of the two-points functions ${\cal W}$ are equivalent to the following conditions: \begin{enumerate}
+Detailed knowledge of the two point function, ${\cal W}_{\alpha\beta \alpha'\beta'}(x,x')$, enable us to construct quantum field operators.
+The tensor fields $\K(x)$ is expected to be an operator-valued distribution on $X_H$.
+Note that $\K(x)$ acts on a complex vector space ${\cal V}$ with an indefinite metric.
+In terms of complex vector space and field-operator, the properties of the two-point function ${\cal W}$ are equivalent to the following properties: \begin{enumerate}

-\item {\bf Existence of an indecomposable representation of the dS group}
+\item {\bf Existence of an indecomposable representation of the dS group}.